 Our experiences finding Montez and Mariposa opened our eyes to the world of horse rescue and the many horses in need of safe and loving homes.
 It also led us to the knowledge that hundreds and thousands of horses are being sent to slaughter every year.
 Many people don’t realize this; we certainly had no idea.
 According to the ASPCA, each year more than 100,000 American horses are trucked over the borders to Mexico and Canada to be slaughtered for human consumption in other countries.
 The slaughter pipeline is a nightmare for horses and as far from a humane process as you can get.

-Gizmo and Georgie, mini-donkeys rescued from a kill lot
+Gizmo and Georgie, rescued mini-donkeys

 Like you, we wondered how this could happen.
 Who would allow their horse to be sent to slaughter?
 Most people would never willingly send their horse to slaughter, right?
 But sometimes people can no longer care for a horse.
 Circumstances change and perhaps they can’t afford the vet bills or even the cost of hay.
 Maybe they tried to sell Montez themselves or find him a new home, but to no avail.
-Desperate, they take him to auction thinking a nice family will buy him.
+Desperate, they take him to auction thinking a nice family or private buyer will buy him.
 All too often, however, the kill buyers who frequent these auctions are the ones who buy the horses.
 Once on a kill buyer’s lot, a horses’ fate is typically sealed.
 There are loving people and organizations out there trying to save horses from the kill lots too.

 We decided that if we could help save horses in any way, we wanted to do it.
 Ultimately, we want to be able to reach out to those owners who can no longer care for their horses or who just need some short-term help and fill that gap.
 If we can provide monetary assistance for feed or assistance with vet bills so that they can keep their horses, great.
 If they can no longer keep or care for their horses, we want to take those horses in and provide training, rehabilitation and help find new homes.
 If we can’t reach those owners in need early enough, we’ll try to intercept horses at auction before they end up in the slaughter pipeline.